tinymce/tinymce-docs/release-notes/known-issues.md

 #### Context Form

+The following Context Form related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Context Form]({{site.baseurl}}/ui-elements/contextform/) docs for more information.

 | Issue key| Summary |
 | AP-274 | Separate ContextForm API into launch and form (and | DOCument how it works) |
 | AP-301 | Navigating through a link flickers and moves the context form |

 #### Context Menus

+The following Context Menu related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Context Menu]({{site.baseurl}}/ui-elements/contextmenu/) docs for more information.

 | Issue key| Summary |
 | AP-11	| image tools context menus |